vuongducphuong/documentation/content/applications/productivity/discuss/advanced/ice_servers.rst

 Connect Twilio to Odoo
 ======================

-Open the Odoo database and go to :menuselection:`Settings --> General Settings --> Discuss`.
+Open the Leansoft database and go to :menuselection:`Settings --> General Settings --> Discuss`.
 Check the box next to :guilabel:`Use Twilio ICE servers` and enter the Twilio account's :guilabel:`Account SID` and :guilabel:`Auth Token`.
 Finally, click :guilabel:`Save` to apply these changes.

 .. image:: ice_servers/connect-twilio-to-odoo.png
    :align: center
-   :alt: Enable the "Use Twilio ICE servers" option in Odoo General Settings.
+   :alt: Enable the "Use Twilio ICE servers" option in Leansoft General Settings.

 Define a list of custom ICE servers
 ===================================

 This step is not required for the Twilio configuration.
-However, if Twilio is not configured or is not working at any given moment, Odoo will fall back on the custom ICE servers list.
+However, if Twilio is not configured or is not working at any given moment, Leansoft will fall back on the custom ICE servers list.
 The user must define the list of custom ICE servers.

 In :menuselection:`Settings --> General Settings --> Discuss`, click the :guilabel:`ICE Servers`